Bibliography of the Holocaust

 This is a selected bibliography and other resources for The Holocaust, including prominent primary sources, historical studies, notable survivor accounts and autobiographies, as well as other documentation that helps to establish the event horizon of the Nazi genocide.

-Bibliographies of the Holocaust compiled by Adam and Hershel Edelheit list tens of thousands of items, while documentation by organizations such as Yad Vashem (including précis of individual fates) enters into the millions.
+The Holocaust literature is extensive: The Bibliography on Holocaust Literature (edited by Abraham Edelheit and Hershel Edelheit) in its 1993 update listed around 20,000 items, including books, journal articles, pamphlets, newspaper stories and dissertations.
+Documentation by organizations such as Yad Vashem (including précis of individual fates) enters into the millions.

+Conversely, in a 1989 publication, Abraham Foxman, the national director of the Anti-Defamation League (ADL) from 1987 to 2015, estimated that there were 200 books denying the Holocaust.
+The number of works devoted to the history of the Holocaust, and to the literature of denialism has grown since that time.